jdfwarrior/cesium-mixins/README.md

 ![Cursor](https://github.com/jdfwarrior/cesium-mixins/blob/main/img/cursor.png?raw=true "Cursor")

-The `cursor` mixin creates an additional property on the viewer instance that will emit a `CartographicDegrees` location as the user moves the mouse around the globe.
+The `cursor` mixin creates a helper ui tool in the top left of the canvas that will show the current cursor location in cartographic degrees.
+You can also click on the tool and switch the units between MGRS and UTM

-You can also pass a configuration object to the mixin when initialized that will at a small block to th etop left corner of the window, showing the current mouse location at all times.

 ### Example